 Because audit reports should ultimately improve transparency and lead to meaningful insights, internal audit teams should strive to provide boards with more clarifying information about complex statistics, as well as the context behind how that data was obtained.

-Internal audit teams should regularly check for gaps in risk coverage.
+As an organization's third line of defense, internal audit teams should regularly check for gaps in risk coverage and ensure that the proper controls are in place.
 If there are any significant risk areas that might be falling outside the oversight of the risk committee, audit teams should check that they are being picked up elsewhere.

 Facilitate a Feedback Loop